newrelic/opentelemetry-collector-releases/README.md

 ## Support

 New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
-You can find this project's topic/threads here:
+You can find this project's topic/threads here: [New Relic Community](https://forum.newrelic.com).

->Add the url for the support thread here: discuss.newrelic.com

 ## Contribute